lavanova/CIL_project/README.md

 Then you can find a `out.csv` under directory `blend_result/`.
 This is the predictions of blending classical models on Kaggle's test set.
 Use `scp` to copy the `out.csv` to your own machine, and submit it to Kaggle.
 You will see ~0.97808 RMSE on private test set and ~0.97631 on public test set(result won't be exactly same, but it will be close to what I post here)

 ### Train neural models
-First train locally linear embedding, factor analysis embedding, spectral embedding and non-negative matrix factorization embedding which are used as external embeddings of neural network.
+First train locally linear embedding, factor analysis embedding, spectral embedding and non-negative matrix factorization embedding which are used as external embeddings of neural network.(it will take around 1 hour.
+And there will be no intermediate messages during training embeddings, so don't worry about whether something is going wrong, it will definitely finish around 1 hour)
 ```
 cd neucf
 python embedding.py